brather1ng/RePoE/docs/mods.md

   any other item.
 The tags that appear on the mods in the file are listed at the bottom.
   All can be found in the `Tags.dat` file in the GGPK.

-Mods of the domains 'monster', 'chest', 'area', 'stance' and 'atlas' are not included.
-These are not necessary for my use cases atm and would nearly double the file size.
+Only mods of the domains 'item', 'flask', 'master' and 'jewel' are included.
+These are the ones necessary for my use cases atm.
+Including all would double the file size.

 #### Tags